Self-Imagine: Effective Unimodal Reasoning with Multimodal Models using Self-Imagination: Analysis

 \subsection{Math Reasoning}

-For all math reasoning tasks, we analyze the performance of models with and without image support.
-This analysis includes examining performance variations based on question complexity, the length of the reasoning chain, and specific instances where images contribute positively or negatively to problem-solving.
+For math reasoning tasks, we analyze the performance of {\vlm}s with and without image support.
+This analysis includes examining performance variations across question complexity, the length of the reasoning chain, and specific instances where images contribute positively or negatively to problem-solving.
 The generated images, as depicted in \autoref{fig: math_exp}, predominantly feature boxes, each labeling a variable and its value, designed to simplify and clarify the information presented in the question.

 \paragraph{Why does image help?} The primary advantage of using images lies in their ability to distill complex information into a more manageable format.
-In several tasks, particularly those involving substantial irrelevant data (e.g., \gsm, \asdiv), an image serves as a focused reference point, enabling the model to concentrate on key variables and their values (see \autoref{tab:gsm8k_img_impr} for examples).
+In several tasks, particularly those involving substantial irrelevant data (e.g., \gsm, \asdiv), an image serves as a focused reference point, enabling the model to concentrate on key variables and their values (see \autoref{tab:gsm8k_img_impr}, \autoref{tab:gem_gsm8k_img_helps} for examples).
 Additionally, images often include variable names marked with question marks, as shown in \autoref{fig: math_exp}, which guide the model in identifying the critical elements necessary for multi-step reasoning.

 \paragraph{Image helps solve moderately complex questions.} In general, longer questions tend to be complex.
 Here, we examine the performance variation regarding question length as detailed in \autoref{fig:reasoning_accuracy_by_question_length_all_math}.
-We find that image helps in longer and more complex questions in \asdiv and \svamp tasks.
-This finding also aligns with the previous explanation, i.e., the image removes unnecessary verbose from the question, making the reasoning process easier.
-However, we can also observe that for more complex questions in the \gsm task (question length more than 70), performance with images deteriorates compared to performance without images.
-This decline stems from the inadequate HTML generated by longer questions, which often fail to encapsulate all the necessary information.
-Therefore, images generated from those HTMLs confuse the \vlm rather than help.
-This observation also holds for questions with longer reasoning chains depicted in \autoref{fig:reasoning_accuracy_label_length_gsm} for the \gsm task.
-Questions that require a longer chain of thoughts are not better represented with images.
-This analysis also presents an opportunity for future research.
-It suggests that the most challenging questions, which intuitively could benefit the most from the structural and contextual support provided by images, are precisely where current methodologies for image generation fall short.
+We find that image helps \llava more than \gemini in longer and more complex questions in \asdiv and \svamp tasks.
+This finding aligns with the previous explanation, i.e., the image removes unnecessary verbose from the question, making the reasoning process easier.